LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 The value of such local before it is first written to is indeterminate.
 If an indeterminate value of any type other than `u8` is loaded by a Read Operation, the behavior is undefined.
-If a Computation is applied to an indeterminate value of any type other than `u8`, the behavior is undefined.
+If a Computation is applied to an indeterminate value of any type other than `u8`, the behavior is undefined. local variables shall not have any name which is prohibited for a symbol.

 (An indeterminate value is unspecified, however it may be a "Trap Representation" and loading such a value may cause an error at runtime, such as a Signalling NaN value, or a Not a Thing Integer value.